milad145/igap-assignment/README.md

 **IGAP** is a simple API management system built with Node.js, Express, and TypeScript.
 It allows users to manage collections (tables) and records with CRUD operations.

+you can have access to [Application Architecture Document](./architecture.md)

 ## Features

 - Create, Read, Update, and Delete (CRUD) operations on collections and records